Controlling UC Costs for Contributory Employers

 Appeal of an Assigned Rate: Every employer providing employment subject to UC tax is issued a UC Tax Rate Notice that assigns a tax rate for the calendar year.
 If the employer disputes the assigned rate, it may file a written appeal for review and re-determination of the assigned rate within 90 days from the mailing date of the rate notice.
 The letter must contain specific factual statements showing the reasons the rate is incorrect.

-Appeal of a Delinquent Rate: Any employer who has not filed all registration reports required by the department, has not filed all the quarter tax reports due or has not paid all taxes due by a specific date will be assigned a delinquent rate for the next calendar year that is 3% higher than the rate that would otherwise be assigned.
+Appeal of a Delinquent Rate: Any employer who has not filed all registration reports required by the department, has not filed all the quarterly tax reports due or has not paid all taxes due by a specific date will be assigned a delinquent rate for the next calendar year that is 3% higher than the rate they would otherwise be assigned.

 A Voluntary Contribution may reduce the Reserve Ratio Factor, one of the six components of an employer's UC Tax Rate.
 A Voluntary Contribution may not be cost effective when the amount needed to increase the Reserve Account Balance is more than the savings realized on the annual UC contributions due at the current UC Tax Rate.